 - Describe any experience you have in this area (paid or volunteer work, study etc).

-- Explain what you intentions and career aspirations are, once you complete your studies.
+- Explain what your intentions and career aspirations are once you complete your studies.

-- Tell us why you believe you are a good candidate for this particular scholarship (be sure to read the entry criteria thoroughly and use the information here).
+- Tell us why you believe you are a good candidate for this particular scholarship (be sure to read the entry criteria thoroughly and give examples of how you meet the criteria).

 - Describe how this scholarship will help you to achieve your goals.